derhansen/sf_banners/README.md

 to an amount of maximum impressions and/or clicks.
 The clicks of Flash-banners are counted by using the [clickTag](http://www.flashclicktag.com/)

 Banners are loaded asynchronously, so their loading does not affect the page load time.
-To do so, the extension uses JQuery (AJAX) to load all banners and postscribe.js to place the banners content to the webpage.
+To do so, the extension uses jQuery (AJAX) to load all banners and postscribe.js to place the banners content to the webpage.

 ## External libraries requirements